DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-14-improving-the-ability-to-browse-and-search-for-courses-round-2-user-research.md

 This was understood by participants, including those interested in primary

-### Advanced filters
+#### Advanced filters

 The advanced filters were not used by participants for various reasons were mentioned:

 - they did not need to refine their search any further than they already had
 - they wanted search broadly first and would use the filters to refine later if needed
-- some did not notice that it was an option.
+- some did not notice that it was an option

-### Homepage recommendations
+#### Homepage recommendations

 - we recommend that the new homepage designs are implemented, with the search box labelled as ‘subject’.
-- given that the advanced filters were not used by participants, and that they are not needed to implement the new homepage, we recommend that further testing is conducted to decide whether they should be included.
+- given that the advanced filters were not used by participants, and that they are not needed to implement the new homepage, we recommend that further testing is conducted to decide whether they should be included

-## Primary specialisms
+### Primary specialisms

 Multiple participants were looking for primary specialisms and were unable to find them.